Webpage created: April 12, 2018

 Messrs Pethick Brothers, of Plymouth, the contractors for the LSWR thus completed their branch to Turnchapel and this was opened for traffic on Friday January 1st 1897, with trains running from their main-line terminus at Friary Station.
 Pomphlett Station was renamed Plymstock Station.

 One of the features of the line was the swing-bridge across Hooe Lake.
+It was constructed by the Phoenix Foundry Company, of Derby.
 This was operated by hand and was supported at the centre by the pillar holding the swinging mechanism.
 The signalman based at Turnchapel Signal Box used to have to walk on to the bridge to hand-crank the mechanism and he would be marooned there until he closed the bridge at the end of the operation.

 As from January 1st 1923 the London and South Western Railway Company was amalgamated into the Southern Railway Company, who operated a variety of different trains over the Branch.
 The late Mr R W Kidner states in his 1984 book "Southern Railway Branch Line Trains" that the Branch was at first worked by LSWR 0-4-4T steamcars, and later by locomotives and push-pull carriages, which were noteworthy for having gates instead of doors.
 Sometimes these were supplemented with normal stock and then the train could not be operated as a push-pull.
 In circa 1931/32, he says, Southern Railway Company D1 0-4-2T engines were working on the Branch.
 Mr Kidner also tells us that in 1930: 'the carriage stock of the Somerset and Dorset Joint Railway was divided between the Southern Railway and the London, Midland and Scottish Railway, and a set of Somerset and Dorset Joint Railway 6-wheelers worked in the Plymouth area, in blue livery but with SR numbers.'